-Tokyo – Ontenna is designed to enable deaf and hard of hearing people to experience sound through light and vibrations.
+Tokyo – Ontenna is designed to enable D/deaf and hard of hearing people to experience sound through light and vibrations.

 Developed by personal computer equipment company Fujitsu, the wearable headpiece uses a microphone to turn sound into haptic feedback.
 Rather than hearing sounds, users effectively learn a new sensory language that comprises different combinations of rhythmic pulses that reflect certain sounds, enabling them to experience the auditory world.